-By coincidence and totally unintentionally the recipe also becomes a perfect low carb high fat breakfast option, and ideal if you are banting.
+By coincidence and totally unintentionally the recipe also becomes a perfect low-carb high-fat breakfast option, and ideal if you are banting.

 There are so many reasons why I love Johannesburg.
-The fact that it is so multi cultural is at the top of my list.
-Its vibrant and busy and I always feel like I’m in a place where it’s all happening.
+The fact that it is so multicultural is at the top of my list.
+It’s vibrant and busy and I always feel like I’m in a place where it’s all happening.

 I loved staying in the very central and conveniently located Melrose Arch Hotel in Melrose Arch.
-Facing on a central square that literally buzzes with pavement restaurants and bars every day and night.
-It’s a very modern urban area with mixed residential and business’s.
+Facing a central square that literally buzzes with pavement restaurants and bars every day and night.
+It’s a very modern urban area with mixed residential and businesses.
 Loads of shops, a mall, restaurants and bars.
 You could pretty much get everything you need right there, or you could also escape this and relish the tranquillity of all that the hotel has to offer.

 My room was beautiful.
-Black out curtains, high thread count cotton linen, fluffy pillows and duvet.
+Blackout curtains, high thread count cotton linen, fluffy pillows and duvet.
 A wall of cupboards and a brilliant shower that pumps out the perfect pressure of tempered hot water almost instantly.
 There is stunning lighting design in the room and throughout the hotel.
 For a person who dislikes bright overhead lights at any time, this is a lovely feature.
 You can literally control a variety of lighting options to suit your mood.
 Bliss.
 I was smitten with the rubber ducks for the bath, M & M’s and Viveau filtered water on tap.

 Hanroe Erasmus, the executive chef of March Restaurant kindly gave me their eggs Benedict recipe to share.
-It’s a classic version made the proper chefs way.
+It’s a classic version made the proper chef’s way.
 It is also at this point that I have to admit that emulsions are not my strong point.
 While I have made hollandaise the correct way before, I now find it easier to do a ‘cheats’ version.
 I do however insist on reducing very good quality white wine vinegar as does Hanroe, and he adds finely chopped chives which are lovely.

-I also made his more ‘classic’ version and used a whole wheat english muffin.
+I also made his more ‘classic’ version and used a whole wheat English muffin.

-At the hotel you can add whatever you prefer.
+At the hotel, you can add whatever you prefer.
 Spinach, ham or salmon.
 All are divine.

-- 4 tbs White wine vinegar
+- 4 tbsp White wine vinegar

 - 1 T Tap water